-Understand that what was given to you there was a basic budget prep list that will get you by in a shelter in place scenario.
+Understand that what was given to you there was a basic budget prep list that will get you by in a shelter-in-place scenario.
 This could be considered a basic starter list for those simply trying to get SOMETHING squared away.
-Some of it will also work in a bugout scenario, but there are some other items you will need.
-Now we are going to get into a more comprehensive list of things that you may want to consider acquiring when you can.
+Some of it will also work in a bugout scenario, but you will need some other items.
+Now we will get into a more comprehensive list of things you may want to consider acquiring when you can.
 The list is comprised of numerous lists from across the prepping community.
 You will find lists with more, some with less, if you search “prepper lists” or “bug out lists.”
 Remember, these are just suggestions and things to consider while you prepare.
 Only YOU will know what is best for your situation.

-The number one thing I stress here is that in a crisis situation, you may be stuck in a “without rule of law” situation.
+The first thing I stress here is that in a crisis situation, you may be stuck in a “without the rule of law” situation.
 You must prepare yourself accordingly.

 - A quality pack—(ILBE, backpack, ALICE Pack, etc.)